MaorBachar/MDA-web-app-node.js-angular-9/README.md

-# MDA-web-app-Angular-9
-# Web Application for Magen David Adom Spokesman Department (Vanilla version)
+# Web Application for Magen David Adom Spokesman Department (Angular 9 & Nodejs)

 Developing web application for Magen David Adom - Spokesman Department, that need to publish an accurate report, as fast as possible to the press.<br>